LavaMoat/LavaMoat/packages/browserify/examples/01-simple-js/README.md

 ##### build

-The scripts "start" performs our build with browserify, and starts a static asset server.
+The `"start"` script performs our build with browserify and starts a static asset server.

 ```js
 const lavamoatOpts = {